andrewscwei/generator-vars-webapp/README.md

 For details on initial setup procedures of the project, see its generated ```README.md``` file.

 ## Release Notes

+### 2.1.0

+This generator uses a dated approach to generate static websites, hence it's no longer maintained.
+The web advances quickly :)

 ### 2.0.0
 1. Updated version numbers of NPM package dependencies.